isaacnmm/pestpolicy-hugo2XX/content/posts/best-penetrating-concrete-sealer/index.md

 There are four common kinds of concrete sealers; these are acrylics, penetrating sealers, polyurethanes, & epoxies - with many subtypes as well.

+Pros:
-Pros: - It's durable for up to 10 years. - Breathable silane-siloxane - Five times more active ingredients - Applied using rollers or sprayers - Non-slippery - The transport department approves it.
+- It's durable for up to 10 years.
+- Breathable silane-siloxane
+- Five times more active ingredients
+- Applied using rollers or sprayers
+- Non-slippery
+- The transport department approves it.

+Cons:
-Cons: - Expensive
+- Expensive

-> See Also: > Suitable Paint for Concrete?

 ###  [2.
 5 GAL Armor AR350 Solvent Based Acrylic Wet Look Concrete Sealer](https://www.amazon.com/dp/B00N9FEI4C/?tag=p-policy-20)